Cat: History and mythology

-In ancient Egypt, cats were revered, and the goddess Bastet often depicted in cat form, sometimes taking on the war-like aspect of a lioness.
+In ancient Egypt, cats were revered.
+The goddess Bastet was often depicted in cat form, sometimes taking on the war-like aspect of a lioness.
 The Greek historian Herodotus reported that killing a cat was forbidden, and when a household cat died, the entire family mourned and shaved their eyebrows.
 Families took their dead cats to the sacred city of Bubastis, where they were embalmed and buried in sacred repositories.
 Herodotus expressed astonishment at the domestic cats in Egypt, because he had only ever seen wildcats.

 Ancient Greeks and Romans kept weasels as pets, which were seen as the ideal rodent-killers.
 The earliest unmistakable evidence of the Greeks having domestic cats comes from two coins from Magna Graecia dating to the mid-fifth century BC showing Iokastos and Phalanthos, the legendary founders of Rhegion and Taras respectively, playing with their pet cats.
 The usual ancient Greek word for 'cat' was ailouros, meaning 'thing with the waving tail'.
 Cats are rarely mentioned in ancient Greek literature.
 Aristotle remarked in his History of Animals that "female cats are naturally lecherous".
 The Greeks later syncretized their own goddess Artemis with the Egyptian goddess Bastet, adopting Bastet's associations with cats and ascribing them to Artemis.
 In Ovid's Metamorphoses, when the deities flee to Egypt and take animal forms, the goddess Diana turns into a cat.

 Cats eventually displaced weasels as the pest control of choice because they were more pleasant to have around the house and were more enthusiastic hunters of mice.
 During the Middle Ages, many of Artemis's associations with cats were grafted onto the Virgin Mary.
 Cats are often shown in icons of Annunciation and of the Holy Family and, according to Italian folklore, on the same night that Mary gave birth to Jesus, a cat in Bethlehem gave birth to a kitten.
 Domestic cats were spread throughout much of the rest of the world during the Age of Discovery, as ships' cats were carried on sailing ships to control shipboard rodents and as good-luck charms.